munesoft/shopify-sinatra-app/README.md

 git push heroku master
 ```

-A `rake deploy2heroku` command is included in the generated Rakefile which does just this.

 Now that our application is deployed we need to run `rake db:migrate` to initialize our database on Heroku.
 To do this run:

 ```
 heroku run rake db:migrate
 ```

 We also need to set our environment variables on Heroku.
-The environment variables are stored in `.env` and are not tracked by git.
-This is to protect your credentials in the case of a source control breach.
 Heroku provides a command to set environment variables: `heroku config:set VAR=foo`.
-In the generated Rakefile there is a helper method that will properly set all the variables in your `.env` file:
+You will need to properly set all the variables in your `.env` file however you should use separate keys for development and production.

 ```
 rake creds2heroku